krbuettner/krbuettner.github.io/_pages/about.md

 I currently work in the computer vision group with Dr. Adriana Kovashka at the University of Pittsburgh.

 ## Recent News

+**10-2023** One paper has been accepted to the IEEE/CVF Winter Conference on Applications of Computer Vision 2024 (WACV 2024).

 **04-2023** One extended abstract has been accepted to the CVPR Workshop on Open-Domain Reasoning Under Multi-Modal Settings 2023.

 **11-2022** One paper has been accepted to the AAAI Workshop on Practical Deep Learning in the Wild 2023.